thephpleague/url/source/installation.md

 ## Going Solo

-You can also use CSV without using Composer by registing an autoloader function:
+You can also use URL without using Composer by registing an autoloader function:

 ~~~.language-php
 spl_autoload_register(function ($class) {